s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/flask/README.md

 ubuntu@ip-172-31-3-162:~/cancer_classifier_app/classifier/1$ screen -ls
 There are screens on:
 	39220.flask_server	(04/13/21 21:00:34)	(Detached)
-	38711.tensor_server	(04/13/21 20:36:43)	(Detached)
-2 Sockets in /run/screen/S-ubuntu.
+1 Sockets in /run/screen/S-ubuntu.
 ```

-You can see both the flask_server and tensor_server running.
+You can see the flask_server running in the background.

 To learn more about screening, check this link out: